We must prove EU wrong about the UK's Brexit plans - Hammond

-BIRMINGHAM, England (Reuters) - British finance minister Philip Hammond said on Monday the government would prove the European Union was wrong to dismiss Britain’s plans for Brexit as unworkable.
+BIRMINGHAM, England, Oct 1 (Reuters) - British finance minister Philip Hammond said on Monday the government would prove the European Union was wrong to dismiss Britain’s plans for Brexit as unworkable.

 “Mr Tusk says it won’t work,” Hammond said, referring to Donald Tusk, the head of the European Council, which groups the bloc’s national leaders.